 Squid Ink food critic Elina Shatkin survived her quest to eat 30 L.A. burgers in 30 days, and even added a 31st yesterday with a preview of one of the few non-vegetarian offerings at Silver Lake's forthcoming Mohawk Bend.
 Naturally, now that the series comes to an end, we want to know what lessons were learned about L.A.'s burger scene, how Shatkin is feeling after 31 days of eating beef and buns, and what she plans to tackle next.
-Check out our following Q with Elina "Burger Queen" Shatkin to find out.
+Check out our following Q&A; with Elina "Burger Queen" Shatkin to find out.

 How do you feel physically after eating 31 burgers over the last 31 days?
 Now, that I've had a day or so to recuperate, I feel fine.
 But for a while -- the last third of the odyssey -- I felt pretty gross.
 I felt logey and lardy.